luk707/filemanager/README.md

 Dependencies can be installed using `npm install` to fetch new dependencies and `npm install <NAME_OF_DEP>` to add a new dependency.

+Unit tests can be run using `npm test`.

 ## Tips

 ### Installing node and npm